Near invariance of quasi-energy spectrum of Floquet Hamiltonians: Applications of the main result, Theorem

 An example which plays an important role in the modeling of two-dimensional materials such as graphene is the case where $H^0=-\Delta + V(\bx)$, where $V$ is a honeycomb lattice potential, {\it i.e.} $V$ has the symmetries of a honeycomb tiling of $\R^2$.
 (A one-dimensional variant of such potentials, {\it dimer potentials}, was studied in \cite{FLW-MAMS:17} and the following discussion can adapted to this setting as well.)
 For generic honeycomb lattice potentials, conical degeneracies (Dirac points) occur in the band structure at pairs $(\bks, E_\star)$, where $\bks$ is any vertex (high symmetry quasimomentum) of the hexagonal Brillouin zone \cite{FW:12}.
 In a neighborhood of a Dirac point one has two consecutive dispersion surfaces, $E_-(\bks)\le E_+(\bks)$, satisfying

 The slope of the cone, $v_{\rm D}$, is referred to as the Dirac or Fermi velocity.
 From \eqref{eq:ball_slopeCond} we see that Hypothesis \ref{hyp:deg} is satisfied.

 Hypothesis \ref{hyp:eff} is also satisfied for this class of equations.
-Indeed, in \cite{sagiv2022effective}, we proved, with scaling parameter $a=1$ (see \eqref{eq:conical}), that the effective envelope dynamics of \eqref{eq:lsa_concrete} for data including $\BL$ are governed by a driven Dirac Hamiltonian:
+Indeed, \cite[Theoem 3.2]{sagiv2022effective} shows that, with scaling parameter $a=1$ (see \eqref{eq:conical}), the effective envelope dynamics of \eqref{eq:lsa_concrete} for data in $\BL$ are governed by a driven Dirac Hamiltonian: